Latest Posts

 Bogota neighborhoods - La Macarena - where to stay in Bogota

 La Macarena neighborhood is just up the hill from the Centro Internacional.
-When I say ‘up the hill’, that means depending how close you are to the mountains you’ll have an uphill trek home each day.
+The closer you are to the mountains in La Macarena, the longer and steeper your uphill trek home each day.
+But at least it’ll keep you fit!

-It’s a trendy area, popular among expats and it does have character.
-There are many traditional, colourful buildings, several fantastic art galleries, bookshops, a great selection of bars and restaurants, and it generally has a nice ‘neighborhood’ vibe.
+It’s a trendy area, popular with foreigners and it does have character.
+There are many traditional, colourful buildings, several fantastic art galleries, bookshops, a great selection of bars and restaurants, and it has a nice ‘neighbourhood’ vibe.

 If money is no object, there are many restaurants to choose from on Carrera 4a between Calle 26b and Calle 29.
-I loved the orange beef thing at Gaudí restaurant, and the toy-themed restaurant La Jugueteria is a bit like dining in Stan’s bedroom in Toy Story! (good food though!).
+I loved the orange beef thing at Gaudí restaurant.
+The toy-themed restaurant La Jugueteria is a bit like dining in Stan’s bedroom in Toy Story! (good food though!).

-Some streets in La Macarena are not that safe to be walking in at night.
-There are, however, some nice buildings there, and it is close to the historical center and some of the universities in that area.
-So if you see any apartments you like the look of online, check it out in person.
-That way you can judge how safe the area feels, and whether you really want to be trekking home uphill at the end of every day!
+Some streets in La Macarena are not that safe to walk along at night.
+There are, however, some nice buildings there, and it’s close to the historical center and some of the universities in that area.

 Chapinero (Estrato 4)

-Chapinero is very popular among young expats.
+Chapinero is very popular among young foreigners and students.
 It is well-located about half-way between Candelaria in the south, and trendy Chicó and Zona T in the north.
-This means it’s relatively easy to get to most of the places you might want to go to.
+This means it’s quite easy to get around.

 Chapinero Alto (Estrato 4-5)